BrandonFurman/math5610/SoftwareManual/SolverRoutines/conjGrad.md

 **Language:** C++

-**Description/Purpose:** The purpose of this function is to solve the square linear system of equations A**x** = **b** using the Conjugate Gradient Method.
-The Conjugate Gradient Method is an iterative method that can be used when the coefficient matrix is symmetric and positive-definite.
+**Description/Purpose:** The purpose of this function is to solve the square linear system of equations A**x** = **b** using the Conjugate Gradient Algorithm.
+The Conjugate Gradient Algorithm is an iterative method that can be used when the coefficient matrix is symmetric and positive-definite.
+The Conjugate Gradient Algorithm is a modification of the [steepestDescent](https://brandonfurman.github.io/math5610/SoftwareManual/SolverRoutines/steepestDescent) function that tends to converge substantially faster.

 **Input:** This function requires the following 5 items as inputs: